markwgirard/markwgirard.github.io/_posts/2022-12-16-riddler-gift-exchange.md

 Suppose there are $n$ initial participants.
 (Note that $n$ must be even or the game doesn't work.)
 Miraculously, it turns out that the expected number of rounds that must be played until completion is simply $n$.

 That is, if we let $E_n$ denote the expected number of rounds that must be played in a game that starts with $n$ players until every one is paired off, it holds that

 $$
 E_n = n
 $$

 when $n$ is even (and $E_n=\infty$ otherwise).

 Despite the solution having a simple expression, I was unable to come up with a simple argument.
 I have a long convoluted method to determine this answer, that involves counting certain types of permutations.
 The proof is convoluted, but the simple expression for the answer makes me believe that perhaps there is a simpler way... oh well.

 ### Permutations and cycles

 Suppose there are $n$ participants at the start of a given round.
 We may identify the names with the numbers $1$ to $n$.
-The set of permutations of $\{1,2,\dots, n\}$ is denoted $S_n$ (i.e., the [symmetric group](https://en.wikipedia.org/wiki/Symmetric_group) of $n$ elements).
+The set of permutations of $\{1,2,\dots, n\rbrace $ is denoted $S_n$ (i.e., the [symmetric group](https://en.wikipedia.org/wiki/Symmetric_group) of $n$ elements).
 Now, when does a permutation of the participants have two people perfectly pair up?
 This requires two people to take each other's names.
 We can express this mathematically by saying that the permutation has a *cycle* of size 2.

 Let's recall now the cycle representation of a permutation.
 Consider the permutation $\pi\in S_6$ defined by the following diagram: